 .items configuration file.

 - Use VS code extensions to edit rules, items and sitemap files.
-You can also use any text editor, but VS code extensions will help you by highlighting and cross-checking the file syntax.
-Either way, be aware that any 'save' results in openHAB reloading the rules file.
-This can take more than a minute on a slow box such as a Raspberry Pi, so better to not edit rules files in place.
+You can also use any text editor or cloud based tool, but VS code extensions will work locally and help you by highlighting and cross-checking the file syntax.